-You make a whole meal in that skillet, that’s what.
+Now what?
+You make a whole meal in that pan, that’s what.

-What’s the secret to getting all your meal components in one place?
-A high-sided skillet, for one, and a clever technique stolen from risotto-making that allows your starch (like rice, potatoes, or pasta) to simmer directly in the skillet with flavorful broth and aromatic vegetables.
+And the second?
+A clever technique stolen from risotto-making that allows your starch (like rice, potatoes, or pasta) to simmer directly in the pan with flavorful broth and aromatic vegetables.

 - 2 tablespoons olive oil

-- 1 small white or yellow onion, minced
+- 1 small Vidalia or sweet onion, minced

 - 1 teaspoon minced fresh sage